 APRC (Annual Percentage Rate of Change)

-The Annual Percentage Rate of Change is the total cost of the loan expressed as a percentage.
-The APRC is provided to help you to compare different offers.
+The Annual Percentage Rate of Change is the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit.

 Lenders may charge an arrangement fee for setting up your mortgage account.
 This is usually payable up front, but in some situations the lender may allow this fee to be added to the loan.